 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Saturday July 30, 2022

-So these are your Pick 3 Midday results for Saturday July 30, 2022:
+Your Pick 3 Midday results for Saturday July 30, 2022 are as follows:

 Did you know that?